-Entry Requirements: At least a grade 6 in GCSE Geography with a Grade 5 in GCSE English Language or Literature and GCSE Mathematics
+Entry Requirements: At least a grade 6 in GCSE Geography with a Grade 5 in GCSE Mathematics.

 The course encourages learners to apply geographical knowledge, theory and skills to the world around them.
 In turn, this will enable learners to develop a critical understanding of the world's people, places and environments in the 21st century.
 This specification draws on both physical and human geography, explores people-environment interactions and encourages development of fieldwork at the local level.